Trio Wins Chemistry Nobel For Protein Design, Prediction - UrduPoint

 Trio Wins Chemistry Nobel For Protein Design, Prediction

-Stockholm, (APP - UrduPoint / Pakistan Point News - 9th Oct, 2024) Americans David Baker and John Jumper, together with Briton Demis Hassabis, shared the Nobel prize in Chemistry on Wednesday for work revealing proteins' secrets through computing and artificial intelligence.
+Stockholm, (APP - UrduPoint / Pakistan Point News - 9th Oct, 2024) Americans David Baker and John Jumper, together with Briton Demis Hassabis, shared the Nobel Prize in Chemistry on Wednesday for work revealing the secrets of proteins through computing and artificial intelligence.

+The three were honoured for cracking the code of the structure of proteins, the building blocks of life, with the jury hailing their work as holding "enormous potential" in a range of fields.

-Biochemist Baker, 62, was given half the award "for computational protein design", while Hassabis and Jumper shared the other half "for protein structure prediction," the jury said.
+Biochemist Baker, 62, was given half the award "for computational protein design", while Hassabis and Jumper shared the other half "for protein structure prediction," the Nobel committee said.

-"David Baker has succeeded with the almost impossible feat of building entirely new kinds of proteins," the Nobel committee said in a statement.
+"David Baker has succeeded with the almost impossible feat of building entirely new kinds of proteins," it said in a statement.

-It added that his work has led to the creation of proteins that "can be used as pharmaceuticals, vaccines, nanomaterials and tiny sensors.
+The committee added that his work has led to the creation of proteins that "can be used as pharmaceuticals, vaccines, nanomaterials and tiny sensors."

-Hassabis and Jumper have developed "an AI model to solve a 50-year-old problem: predicting proteins' complex structures," the jury said of the duo who head up Google Deepmind.
+Hassabis and Jumper developed an AI model "to solve a 50-year-old problem: predicting proteins' complex structures," the jury said of the duo who head up AI research lab Google DeepMind.

-Hassabis, 48, and Jumper, who was born in 1985, were among those speculated on as contenders for this year's Nobel for their work on the AI-model Alphafold.
+Hassabis, 48, and Jumper, who was born in 1985, were among those speculated to be contenders for this year's Nobel for their work on the AI-model Alphafold.

-The AI tool is used to predict the three-dimensional structure of proteins based on their amino acid sequence.
+The AI tool is used to predict the three-dimensional structure of proteins based on their amino acid sequence, and the Alphafold database now contains the predicted structure of over 200 million proteins.

 Recent Stories